DrewNaylor/guinget/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at drewnaylor_apps AT outlook DOT com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at `drewnaylor_apps AT outlook DOT com` (replace "AT" with the at-sign and "DOT" with a dot/period).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the